Updated on 04/24/2023

 CBT for ADHD helps you explore how and why you think the way you do, which is a critical step in changing your life.
 It’s a therapeutic approach that can help you learn to effectively manage your ADHD symptoms.

 Effectiveness in Treating ADHD with CBT

-Medication can help you address core symptoms of ADHD, such as impulsive behaviors and attention deficit issues.
+ADHD medication can help you address core symptoms of ADHD, such as impulsive behaviors and attention deficit issues.
 CBT, by contrast, can be useful in developing the skills needed to focus on interpersonal self-regulation and emotional aspects of the disorder.
-Still, research does show that CBT is effective treatment for ADHD, though it also suggests that CBT plus the use of medication can offer even more benefits.
+Still, research does show that CBT is effective treatment for ADHD, though it also suggests that CBT plus the use of ADHD medication can offer even more benefits.

 “CBT is an effective therapy for unraveling cognitive distortions, which are anxiety provoking stories that we tell ourselves.
 These cause us to react in ways that don’t serve us.
-Therapy helps identify triggers for these cognitive distortions.”Talkspace therapist Karmen Smith, LCSW, DD
+Therapy helps identify triggers for these cognitive distortions.”Talkspace therapist Dr. Karmen Smith, LCSW, DD

 CBT Techniques for ADHD